Air Passengers Forecasting with ARIMA

 Task Completion: 2/2

-ExcellentThe workflow completed all major requested steps: loading and plotting the series, decomposition, ADF stationarity testing with differencing, and ARIMA/SARIMA forecasting for 12 months.
+ExcellentThe workflow completes all major requested steps: loading and plotting the series, decomposition, stationarity testing with differencing, ARIMA/SARIMA fitting, and a 12-month forecast.

 Reasoning Quality: 2/2